 After nearly disappearing in the ’90s, the spread of child sexual imagery exploded with the rise of the internet.
 Reports of CSAM online have increased 15,000% over the last 15 years, tripling between 2017 and 2019 alone.
 In the tech world, only a handful of companies have the resources and expertise to meet the challenge.

 The techsprint tackled this Problem Statement: Can we curtail CSAM by detecting users through their cryptocurrency payment activities, without compromising the privacy and data security of innocent people?

-Our Demo Day speakers included Ashton Kutcher and Julie Cordua representing Thorn; Chris Larsen, Chairman of Ripple; Linda Lacewell, Superintendent of the New York Department of Financial Services; and Michael Dondarski, Associate Director of the Enforcement Division of FinCEN.
+On Friday, October 23, the teams demonstrated their solutions to a distinguished panel of judges from the public and private sectors, including FinCEN and the UK Financial Conduct Authority.
+Demo Day featured speakers including Ashton Kutcher and Julie Cordua representing Thorn; Chris Larsen, Chairman of Ripple; Linda Lacewell, Superintendent of the New York Department of Financial Services; and Michael Dondarski, Associate Director of the Enforcement Division of FinCEN.
 From Capitol Hill, we heard from Senator Rob Portman and Congressman Anthony Gonzalez on the issues of CSAM and human trafficking.
 Jesse Spiro of Chainalysis explained how crypto analytics helped the IRS crack the infamous CSAM case, Welcome to Video.
 And Global Blockchain Business Council CEO Sandra Ro shared perspectives on the profound positive potential of blockchain technology.